-1. Submit your Apply Texas Application electronically before the appropriate deadline.
+1. Applications should be submitted via the Apply Texas Application System electronically before the appropriate deadline.

 When filling out your application, be sure that you are applying to the main Texas A&M campus in College Station.

 Please note there are separate forms for Astronomy and Physics/Applied Physics, with different requirements.

 You will also be required to pay the application fee before submitting your application.
 Applications for Fall 2021 require a fee of $65 for domestic students and $90 for International students.